PauloPhagula/site/_posts/2017-01-08-writting-reliable-and-robust-code-with-design-by-contract.md

 any of those components, although saving key strokes, can introduce a level of indirection to the code, which would otherwise be clearer with, just the basic language features being used.

-(It is discussable but) DbC in grand part takes care of unit-testing, as it is constantly ensuring that it is doing things properly.
-Further more, this is what unittesting tries to fix, and it does indeed do a good job, but it is not as powerfull because there's a limit to how much it can "spy" into the System Under Test to assert if it is indeed working properly.
+(It is arguable but) DbC in grand part takes care of unit-testing, as it is constantly ensuring that it is doing things properly.
+Further more, this is what unit testing tries to fix, and it does indeed do a good job, but it is not as powerful because there's a limit to how much it can "spy" into the System Under Test to assert if it is indeed working properly.